What Is a Continental Breakfast?

 The continental breakfast is just one hotel breakfast style you can choose from.
 Other variations may be better suited for your establishment and guests.

 Here are some breakfast styles you may encounter around the globe that differ from the European continental breakfast:

 - Full American Breakfast - Large portion of eggs, breakfast meats such as bacon or sausage, potatoes or hashbrowns, pancakes or waffles, toast, and coffee.

 - Full English Breakfast - Scrambled eggs, sausage, bacon, baked beans, black pudding or white pudding, grilled tomatoes, mushrooms, potatoes, toast, and tea.

 - Italian Breakfast - Cappuccino or latte, bread with butter and jam, cookies, biscuits, and pastries.

 - Israeli Breakfast - Eggs, cheese, herring, vegetables, fruits, and cereal.

 - Japanese Breakfast - Steamed rice, miso soup, cooked fish, pickled vegetables, tofu, boiled eggs, and tea.

-In addition to the continental breakfast, some hotels also feature some additional options for their guests to choose from:
+In addition to the continental breakfast, some hotels also feature some extra options for their guests to choose from:

-- Breakfast Stations - These stations allow guest to enjoy a fresh breakfast that is customized to their liking.
+- Breakfast Stations - These stations allow guests to enjoy a fresh breakfast that is customized to their liking.